TYPES OF MICROWAVE

 Shopping for a microwave can be overwhelming.
-While some promise to have enough features for you to whip up a whole roast dinner, others are simpler with only a microwave function.
+While some promise to have enough features for you to cook a roast dinner, others are simpler with only a microwave function.
 If you’re looking to learn more about your options, you’re in the right place.

-A solo microwave offers the most basic cooking functions.
-It’ll microwave your food using radio waves, heating quickly and evenly, but doesn’t offer grilling or convection cooking.
+Solo microwaves offer the most basic cooking functions.
+They microwave your food using radio waves, heating it up quickly and evenly.
+But, a solo model doesn’t offer grilling or convection cooking.

 There are two different types of grills – quartz and radiant.
 Quartz grills heat up in seconds and are available on high-end microwaves.
-They are sometimes combined with the turntable feature for even results.
-Radiant ones tend to be a little more powerful but take around five minutes to heat up.
+They are often combined with a turntable for even results.
+Radiant grills tend to be a little more powerful but take around five minutes to heat up.

 A combi microwave provides three different functions.
-It acts as a grill, microwave and convection oven, for more flexibility of use.
-Combis are a great solution if you find yourself running out of oven space regularly, or you want to save energy when cooking a meal for one or two.
+It can act as a grill, microwave, or convection oven, for more variety of use.
+Combis are a great solution if you find yourself running out of oven space regularly, or if you want to save energy when cooking a meal for one or two people.

-Convection cooking works by using a fan to circulate hot air evenly around the cavity.
-You may be able to combine this with the microwave function, for faster (yet still perfectly crisp) results.
-Often, they’ll look more like a small oven than other microwaves, with a drop down door and adjustable horizontal wire racks.
+Convection cooking uses a fan to circulate hot air evenly around the appliance.
+You may be able to combine this with the microwave function, for faster but still perfectly crisp results.
+Often, they’ll look more like a small oven, with a drop-down door and adjustable horizontal wire racks.

-Some of the high-end combi microwaves benefit from a steam function too, providing 4-in-1 cooking functions.
-Steam is a healthy and delicious cooking method, maintaining the vitamin levels in your vegetables.
+Some high-end combi microwaves also feature a steam function, providing 4-in-1 cooking functions.
+Steam is a healthy and delicious cooking method, which helps to maintain the vitamin levels in your food.

 A built-in microwave is sometimes referred to as integrated.
-These models are designed to free-up workspace by seamlessly fitting in alongside your kitchen units.
-They’re available in any of the types above but are most commonly combi or steam designs.
+These models are designed to free up your workspace by seamlessly fitting into your kitchen units.
+They’re available in any of the types above, but are most commonly combi or steam designs.